Vyral/base-template/_posts/2023-02-17-concerned-about-a-foreclosure-boom-here-s-why-you-can-rest-easy.md

 tags:
   - Market Update
   - Real Estate
-excerpt: Foreclosures are rising but are still very low.
+excerpt: Foreclosures are rising but there’s no need for you to be alarmed.
 enclosure:
 pullquote: The number of foreclosures in 2022 was incredibly low.
 enclosure_type: video/mp4